At SI, we envision a world where humanity coordinates effectively so that life can flourish.

 Our focus areas

-Herbert Simon (1916 - 2001) was a political scientist, cognitive psychologist, computer scientist, and economist.
+Herbert Simon (1916 - 2001) was an American political scientist, cognitive psychologist, computer scientist, and economist.

 We thank Katherine, Barbara, and Peter Simon for having granted us the honor of naming the Institute for Longterm Governance after their father.